tarakc02/libsnap/README.md

 # libsnap
-library code for all the snap* tools
+library code and shared executables for all the snap* tools